arnoldNuvisto/Zero2WP/README.md

 gulp install-template
 ```

-- this will clone the latest version of Underscores from GitHub and install it into a new folder for your theme in **'Zero2WP/themes/'**
+- This will clone the latest version of Underscores from GitHub and install it into a new folder for your theme in **'Zero2WP/themes/'**

 ### 2.4 Run the Build